 Gypsy moth caterpillars feed on the leaves of about 300 species of trees and shrubs.
 At high populations, they may completely defoliate trees in the spring.
 Repeated defoliations may weaken trees and leave them susceptible to other insects and diseases.
 Adult gypsy moths do not feed, but the adult females lay thousands of eggs which are easily transported to new areas by humans on firewood, outdoor furniture, camping equipment and vehicles.

-Fifty of Wisconsin's 72 counties are under quarantine for gypsy moth.
+Fifty-two of Wisconsin's 72 counties are under quarantine for gypsy moth.
 Pockets of gypsy moth infestation flare up periodically within these counties.
 These outbreaks may range from a single woodlot to thousands of acres.
 Local communities or individual property owners may choose to spray to suppress these outbreaks, but DATCP generally does not treat in these areas.

 DATCP does treat in the counties just west of the quarantined counties and on the western edge of some of the quarantined counties as part of the Slow the Spread program, a cooperative effort with the USDA Forest Service and 10 states.